 Florence is an amazing destination in Italy’s Tuscany region, home to many masterpieces of Renaissance art and architecture.
-We sat down with Sergio, the Concierge from one of our preferred hotels, Hotel Brunelleschi – featured in our Florence City Break as well as Highlights of Italy North, Best of Tuscany and the Ultimo tours – and gathered some insider tips on the city.
+We sat down with Sergio, the Concierge from one of our preferred hotels, Hotel Brunelleschi – featured in our Florence City Break as well as Highlights of Italy North and the Ultimo tours – and gathered some insider tips on the city.

 Why stay at the Brunelleschi Hotel?

 The Brunelleschi has so much to offer, from design and luxury, to service and location – you will feel the history of Florence beating under your feet.
 Within a short walk you can reach all the most important sites, as well as enjoy a view of the Duomo from some of our guest balconies.
 A well-furnished room and someone who can give you good tips is always waiting for you at home.
 Find out more about the hotel here.

 What’s the perfect 24 hours in your city?

 We like to speak with our guests, to understand their special interests and preferences and plan a personalised itinerary.